jonodrew/uol-msc-cyber/Reading/Computer security.md

 - aie we're still banging on about latices and set theory

 ## Chapter 13: Security evaluation
+This chapter is very dull.
+If it comes up in the exam, duck

 - we follow the terminology of the [[Orange Book]], apparently
 - we distinguish between evaluation, accreditation, and certification:
 	- evaluation: assess whether a product has the security properties it claims it has